 Apprentice Hunter is any person who has not successfully completed a hunter education course or does not possess a hunter education certificate.
 Apprentice hunters may purchase an Apprentice Hunting License for the privilege to hunt and fish in Georgia.

 Any person, age 16-64, entering any designated fee area on state-owned WMAs and PFAs must possess a valid GORP.
-Persons who possess a valid three-day hunting & fishing, WMA, Lifetime, Sportsman’s, or Honorary license are exempt from this requirement.
+Persons who possess a valid three-day hunting & fishing, WMA, Lifetime Sportsman’s, Sportsman’s, or Honorary license are exempt from this requirement.
 Designated fee areas are marked with the posting of a sign at the site or area entrance.
 More information at www.gohuntgeorgia.com.

-Resident means any citizen of the United States who has been domiciled within the State of Georgia for a period of at least three months.
+Resident means any person who has been domiciled within the State of Georgia for a period of at least three months.
 Residents include full-time military personnel on active duty who list Georgia as their home of record in their official military files or who are stationed at a military base located in Georgia and the dependents of such military personnel.
 Residents also include out-of-state college students living in Georgia.
 Students may use a current Georgia student ID as documentation.

 Resident hunters under age 16 are not required to possess any of the following: Hunting, Big Game, Wildlife Management Area, Georgia Waterfowl Conservation, Deer-Dog Hunting, Alligator Hunting licenses or Federal Migratory Bird Hunting and Conservation Stamp.
 However, they must possess a Deer Harvest Record.